gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/decision-model.md

 ## Lazy Probability Cut
 Constraint $(6)$ is a complicating constraint involving all path compatibility variables $x(s)$ and thus adding it directly to the model may slow down the overall solution process.
 It may be beneficial to instead add it as a *lazy constraint*.
 In the solver, a lazy constraint is only generated when an incumbent solution violates it.
 In some instances, this allows the MILP solver to prune nodes of the branch-and-bound tree more efficiently.

+## Single Policy Update
+To obtain (hopefully good) starting solutions, the SPU heuristic described in [^3] can be used.
+The heuristic finds a locally optimal strategy in the sense that the strategy cannot be improved by changing any single local strategy.
+With large problems, the heuristic can quickly provide a solution that would otherwise take very long to obtain.

 ## Expected Value
 The **expected value** objective is defined using the path compatibility variables $x(𝐬)$ and their associated path probabilities $p(𝐬)$ and path utilities $\mathcal{U}(𝐬)$.